Ayush-Parab/AnimeVault/README.md

 Anime Vault is a comprehensive anime database and management system designed to organize and explore a vast collection of anime titles.
 Immerse yourself in a world of captivating stories, dynamic characters, and endless possibilities.

+## Features

+1. Get anime MAL ids based on keywords in anime titles
+2. Get highest scored anime related to the genre(s) of your choice
+3. Sort anime on the basis of rank, score, popularity

 ## Usage

 Unleash the power of Anime Vault and dive into a world of anime exploration: